np-codey/ArmorAffectsMovement/README.md

 ## TODO

+- Restrict recalc code to only trigger on Inventory window, not every window
 - Weight affects climbing (the player will slip more)
 - Weight affects jump height
 - Ensure horse and cart speeds are not affected (for ease of gameplay)